docker/docs/engine/swarm/admin_guide.md

 flag, the Docker Engine where you run the command becomes the manager node of a single-node swarm which is capable of managing and running services.
 The manager has all the previous information about services and tasks, worker nodes are still part of the swarm, and services are still running.
-You will need to add or re-add  manager nodes to achieve your previous task distribution and ensure that you have enough managers to maintain high availability and prevent losing the quorum.
+You need to add or re-add  manager nodes to achieve your previous task distribution and ensure that you have enough managers to maintain high availability and prevent losing the quorum.